nickjbrowning/qml-lightning/README.md

 # Citation

-Please cite the following archive if you use or derive from this work.
+Please cite the following paper if you use or derive from this work.

 https://pubs.aip.org/aip/jcp/article/157/21/214801/2842352/GPU-accelerated-approximate-kernel-method-for